WELL AP v2 Exam Prep Now Available!

 A WELL AP credential distinguishes building professionals who have in-depth knowledge of the WELL Building Standard, building codes, and standards in the sustainability industry.
 GBRI’s Study Materials allow you to earn your WELL AP in as little as 5 weeks through on-demand modules or 6 weeks through live sessions.
 You can attend live exam prep sessions online or use self-paced, online modules based on your schedule and preferences.

 *Some conditions apply.
 Registrants must complete the entire exam preparation package and recommended roadmap, as well as successfully pass all mock exams prior to taking the WELL AP exam.
 Should all measures be taken as advised and the registrant not pass the exam, GBRI will refund charges for the exam preparation package purchased.
 Documentation of exam date and score are required.

 We also offer discounts for students, military, groups, small businesses, and corporations.
 Contact email@example.com for more information.

 Not sure our exam prep is right for you?
 Register for the first session for FREE which allows you to try the series before you buy!

 How will this work?

-Other than being administered by the GBCI, WELL and LEED are both independent building rating systems.
-LEED focuses on sustainability as it pertains to the built environment along with occupant comfort.
+Other than being administered by GBCI, WELL and LEED are both independent building rating systems.
+LEED focuses on sustainability as it pertains to the building environment along with occupant comfort.
 On the other hand, WELL focuses solely on the health and wellness of building occupants.
 WELL complements LEED and other rating systems geared towards environmental sustainability.

 One must take and successfully pass the WELL AP exam.
 Candidates must be 18 years or older.
 WELL project experience is recommended, however it is not a requirement!
-Candidates take the WELL Exams at Prometric Centers around the world (just like the LEED exams)
+Candidates take the WELL Exams at Prometric Centers around the world (just like the LEED exams).